What Really Happened in 1823? Uncovering the Gaps in the Saint Paul Basilica Fire Narrative

 To introduce hypotheses on the causes of fires in the field, the authors state that: “In the immediate aftermath of the fire, all the chronicles agree on the fact that maintenance work was underway on the roof, which was the only combustible structure of the building.
 Therefore, following the information provided by the chronicles, the main and secondary wooden framework of the roof is the construction element from which the authors have investigated the dynamics of the early stages of the fire.
 In general, the main causes of accidental ignition in a building where, like the basilica of 1823, there are were no systems fueled by electricity or by flammable or combustible materials, can be traced back to lightning or to the improper use of open flame lighting devices (torches, lamps, candles).
 No documents of the time report meteorological perturbations, while according to the anonymous “Postilla”, three people would have gone to the roof structure to carry out some surveys, an activity that after sunset would have needed the use of torches.”

-Therefore, the authors state that the analysis of the documents leads to two plausible scenarios.
-The first, which constitutes the only cause considered historically, is an accidental event with the fall of burning coals during construction work, which led to slow combustion.
-The second, which appears at least equally plausible, is a fire started after the end of the day’s work.
-The ignition in this case could have been accidental or intentional.
+Consequently, the authors propose that the analysis of the documents suggests two plausible scenarios.
+The first, which is the sole historical cause considered, is an accidental event involving the fall of burning coals during construction work.
+This resulted in a slow combustion process, consistent with the smouldering fire mechanism.
+The second scenario, which appears at least equally plausible, is a fire that commenced after the conclusion of the day’s work.
+In this instance, the ignition could have been accidental or intentional.

 The lack of testimonies given by the directly involved workers and of information on the type of work in progress and on the extent of the fire at the time the fire was seen, prevent from corroborating both hypotheses.

-Although no victims were recorded on that occasion, the fire was started with many people present in the building, who were therefore exposed to extremely serious danger.
+An intriguing aspect that has not been addressed by the authors of the publication is the climate prevailing in Europe during the time.
+This pertains to the 20th of July 1823 fire that engulfed the Church of the Espíritu Santo in Madrid, Spain.
+Although no victims were recorded on that occasion, the fire was started at the same time in different areas of the church, with many people present in the building, who were therefore exposed to extremely serious danger.
 In this regard, the soldiers who saved the Duke were awarded commemorative medals.

 More on the context of St. Paul fire